mingkai-zheng/SimMatch/README.md

 This repository contains PyTorch evaluation code, training code and pretrained models for SimMatch.
 Most of the code in this repository is adapt from [here](https://github.com/amazon-research/exponential-moving-average-normalization).

-For details see [SimMatch: Semi-supervised Learning with Similarity Matching](https://arxiv.org/abs/2203.06915) by Mingkai Zheng, Shan You, Fei Wang, Chen Qian, and Chang Xu
+For details see [SimMatch: Semi-supervised Learning with Similarity Matching](https://arxiv.org/abs/2203.06915) by Mingkai Zheng, Shan You, Lang Huang, Fei Wang, Chen Qian, and Chang Xu

 ![SimMatch](img/framework.png)